5G and Huawei

-One of the goals of the operation, code-named “Shotgiant”, was to find any connections between Huawei and the Chinese military force, but nearly a decade on, NSA still hasn’t been able to report credible evidences so the US government led Five Eyes alliance has to resort Iran trade claim to take hostage of Huawei CFO.
+One of the goals of the operation, code-named “Shotgiant”, was to find any connections between Huawei and the Chinese military force, but nearly a decade on, NSA still hasn’t been able to report credible evidence so the US government led Five Eyes alliance has to resort Iran trade claim to take hostage of Huawei CFO.

-But the operation also sought to exploit Huawei’s technology, aiming to conduct surveillance through computer and telephone networks Huawei sold to other nations, and enabling the NSA to unleash offensive cyber operations against Chinese company if ordered by the U.S. president.
+But the operation also sought to exploit Huawei’s technology, aiming to conduct surveillance through computer and telephone networks Huawei sold to other nations and enabling the NSA to unleash offensive cyber operations against Chinese company if ordered by the U.S. president.

 The NSA secured access to the servers in Huawei’s sealed headquarters in the city of Shenzhen and got information about the workings of the giant routers and complex digital switches connecting a third of the world’s people, apart from tracking communications of Huawei’s top executives.